 Try to maintain a positive relationship with your children, despite the distance.
 While it's not the same as your presence, sending pictures, letters, and money can show your kids you care, despite the circumstances.
 If possible, call and video chat regularly to stay present in their lives.
 Basically, do anything that will help strengthen the bond between you and your children.

-In addition to the actual laws and whether the jurisdiction you're dealing with is part of the Hague Convention, you'll want to consider whether there are cultural or religious beliefs that could impact your case.
+In addition to the actual laws and whether the jurisdiction you're dealing with is part of the Hague Convention, consider whether there are cultural or religious beliefs that could impact your case.

 Some international jurisdictions may have a preference for granting sole physical custody to mothers.
 Similarly, judges in other regions may lean toward granting custody to fathers.
 Knowing about these issues upfront can help you more effectively prepare for your case.

 Consider Relocating While You Work to Get Your Children Back

 International custody disputes are very difficult to navigate for parents, attorneys, and government officials.
 While unfortunate, you may need to consider temporarily moving to the country where your children have been relocated until the matter is resolved, since international child custody cases can be quite lengthy.